Time Travel in Star Trek: Voyager (VOY)

 Classification: multiple time travels, incorporating broken predestined timeline ("causality loop"), outcome uncertain

 Kes starts traveling back in time when the EMH puts her into the biotemporal chamber at the end of her life at the age of 9.
-In connection with the chroniton contamination, from which she suffers since the Krenim attack a few years ago, this treatment is the cause for her time leaps.
-Kes' actions in the present appear to have no effect on the respective future.
+In conjunction with the chroniton contamination, from which she suffers since the Krenim attack a few years earlier, this treatment is the cause for her time leaps.
+Kes's actions in the present appear to have no effect on the respective future.
 Otherwise the Doctor, who knows about the time leaps, and also Kes herself could simply avoid the biotemporal treatment in the future and therefore cause a paradox.
-Yet, it is not clear what will happen in Kes' future after she has traveled back and if she will have a future at all.
-Each time Kes arrives at an earlier time and tells what she is going through, the Doctor attempts to stabilize Kes' condition and keep her in the respective present.
+Yet, it is not clear what will happen in Kes's future after she has traveled back and if she will have a future at all.
+Each time Kes arrives at an earlier time and tells what she is going through, the Doctor attempts to stabilize Kes's condition and keep her in the respective present.
 The question arises if this is really necessary and if it makes sense at all.
 After all, there was another Kes in the respective present before the Kes from the future took her place.
-Maybe there is a risk that as soon as the future Kes is further in the past, Kes will disappear in the present and future.
-In this case Kes would finally cease to exist as a living being once she reaches an instant before her procreation.
+On the other hand, we have visual evidence of Kes vanishing in the eyes of everyone else whenever she leaps to an earlier time.
+This seems to indicate that Kes won't exist any longer in the future.
+So there is a risk that as soon as the future Kes is further in the past, Kes will disappear in the present and future.
+In this case Kes will finally cease to exist as a living being once she reaches an instant before her procreation.
 This possibility is briefly hinted at in the episode.

 Side note It is noticeable that Kes suddenly has long hair in the present.
 This is definitely not attributed to her time travels, since not her body but her consciousness is traveling.